Senedd constituencies: 2030 boundary review

-Additional Member System (1999–2026)
+List of historic constituencies and electoral regions (1999–2026)

+Under the Additional Member System in place until May 2026, there were forty single-member constituencies and five four-member regions.
+The five electoral regions were: Mid and West Wales, North Wales, South Wales Central, South Wales East, and South Wales West; each region roughly contained 500,000 people and each constituency contained a population of around 60,000.
+The forty constituencies are listed below.
+The final election under the Additional Member System was the 2025 Caerphilly by-election and the final general election was the 2021 Senedd election, with boundaries that were also used for the Assembly elections of 2007, 2011, and 2016.

-Senedd constituencies are grouped into electoral regions consisting of between seven and nine constituencies.
-An additional member system is used to elect four additional Members of the Senedd from each region, in addition to the MSs elected by the constituencies.
-The Electoral Regions boundaries were based upon the pre-1999 European Parliament constituencies.
-At each general election of the Senedd, each elector has two votes, one constituency vote and one regional party-list vote.
-Each constituency elects one Member by the first past the post (single-member district plurality, SMDP) system, and the additional Senedd seats are filled from regional closed party lists, under the D'Hondt method, with constituency results being taken into account, to produce a degree of proportional representation for each region.
-Altogether, the sixty Members of the Senedd are elected from the forty constituencies and five electoral regions, creating a Senedd of forty constituency MSs and twenty additional MSs.
-Every constituent is represented by one constituency member and four regional members.
+Senedd constituencies were grouped into electoral regions consisting of between seven and nine constituencies.
+An additional member system was used to elect four additional Members of the Senedd from each region, in addition to the MSs elected by the constituencies.
+The Electoral Region boundaries were based upon the pre-1999 European Parliament constituencies.
+At each general election of the Senedd, each elector had two votes, one constituency vote and one regional party-list vote.
+Each constituency elected one Member by the first past the post (single-member district plurality, SMDP) system, and the additional Senedd seats were filled from regional closed party lists, under the D'Hondt method, with constituency results being taken into account, to produce a degree of proportional representation for each region.
+Altogether, the sixty Members of the Senedd were elected from the forty constituencies and five electoral regions, creating a Senedd of forty constituency MSs and twenty additional MSs, with every constituent represented by one constituency member and four regional members.

-Wales is currently made up of 40 constituencies for elections to the Senedd; the constituencies were the same until the 2024 United Kingdom general election but were not linked to those used for elections to the House of Commons of the United Kingdom, with each constituency containing a population of around 60,000.

-The borders of each constituency are drawn using Local government boundaries, defined in Parliamentary Voting System and Constituencies Act 2011 as "the boundaries of counties, county boroughs, electoral divisions, communities and community wards".
+The constituencies were the same as those used for elections to the House of Commons of the United Kingdom until the 2024 United Kingdom general election but not linked to them.
+The borders of each constituency were drawn using Local government boundaries, defined in Parliamentary Voting System and Constituencies Act 2011 as "the boundaries of counties, county boroughs, electoral divisions, communities and community wards".

-Wales is organised into five electoral regions for elections to the Senedd.
-Each region contains between 7 and 9 constituencies within them.
-Each region elects four additional members of the Senedd and roughly contains 500,000 people.